giancarlopernudisegura/packingList/README.md

 ```
 For arguments options, run with the `--help` tag.

 You can edit evrything in the config `conf.json`.
-You can add custom list with a json array and then using the `-C` tag, separating multiple custom lists with a comma.
+You can add custom list with a json array and then using the `-c` tag, separating multiple custom lists with a comma.

 Heres an example excerpt config file:
 ```javascript